What is a Canary

-Canaries can be seen in a variety of habitats, including dunes, laurel forests, and pine forests from the sea level to an elevation of at least 5,000 ft.
-Apart from gardens and parks, semi open spots scattered with small trees are where you are most likely to find a canary.
+Canaries can be seen in various habitats, including dunes, laurel forests, and pine forests, from sea level to an elevation of at least 5,000 ft.
+Apart from gardens and parks, semi open spots with small trees are where you will most likely find a canary.

 There is just one wild species, the Atlantic canary, otherwise known as the wild canary.
-They have been domesticated by man over centuries, leading to the domestic canary.
+Men have domesticated them over centuries, leading to the domestic canary.
 The rest of the varieties have been bred from this domesticated species:

 [bred for their striking colors]